jrdngr/gorpvm/README.md

   * Clean up notation
     * ~~All instructions 3-4 characters~~
     * Value mode notation
+* Make it easier to iterate on assembly language
 * Input/output
 * Debugger
 * Write some programs